DonaldChung-HK/CodeEntropy/README.md

 ### `create_new_universe.py`
 This repo uses MDAnalysis to parse values and it can only parse force natively for GROMACS TRR and AMBER NETCDF.
 This scripts shows you how to create a new universe from unsuppported data so that you can use trajectories created from other simulation software or reduce the size of universe to focus on a section of simulation.
 ### `CodeEntropy_non_topo.py`
-Calculate entropy of target trajectory non topographical level
+Calculate entropy of target trajectory non topographical level with a no water lysozyme trajectory
 ### `CodeEntropy_topo.py`
-Calculate entropy of target trajectory based on different method
+Calculate entropy of target trajectory based on different method with a no water lysozyme trajectory
 ### `Poseidon_GROMACS`
-!!! the trajectories are not included in this repo due to file size limit.

-Run POSEIDON analysis for a GROMACS trajectories
+Run POSEIDON analysis for a GROMACS trajectories with a lysozyme in water
 ### `Poseidon_LAMMPS`
-A LAMMPS example for POSEIDON
+A LAMMPS example for POSEIDON this is a capped amino acid example (note the force unit of this trajectory is based on KCal not KJ)
 ### `mcc_mdanalysis`
-A DNA example for CodeEntropy
+A DNA example for CodeEntropy without using function to show the inner working of CodeEntropy
 ### `mcc_mdanalysis_multiprocess`
 mcc_mdanalysis with multiprocess parallelization
+### `DNA_test_Case.py`, `CodeEntropy_DNA.py`
+the DNA strand example but with updated generalized CodeEntropy functions

 ## Copyright